malishubham025/Resume-Builder-with-React/README.md

 # Resume builder React app
-this is the resume builder which is made usnig the react(non responsive) while making the app various react consepts such as inline styling,conditional rendering,hooks ect consepts are use
+This is the resume builder which is made using the react(non responsive) while making the app various react concepts such as inline styling,conditional rendering,hooks ect concepts are used

 ## Features of the app